yeslogic/prince-docs/docs/paged.md

 ## Controlling pagination

 Prince will create page breaks automatically when new content will not fit on a page.
-Sometimes it is useful or necessary to control where page breaks should and should not be used.
-There are two ways to do this, and both are useful in different circumstances: page breaks can be added or prohibited with the [Page breaks](#page-breaks) properties, and you can control where, within a paragraph, a page break may occur with the [Widows and orphans](#widows-and-orphans) properties.
+Controlling where page breaks should be avoided is referred to as _defining pagination goals_.
+There are two ways to do this, and both are useful in different circumstances: page breaks can be added or prohibited with [Page breaks](#page-breaks) properties, and you can control where, within a paragraph, a page break may occur with the [Widows and orphans](#widows-and-orphans) properties.

 ### Page breaks